Signy Island: East coast

 The first prominent feature on the east coast is Stygian Cove, named by FIDS because it is so overshadowed by the cliffs of Robin Peak that a sense of stygian gloom is felt.
 Immediately to the east is Berry Head, named by DI personnel, which divides Stygian Cove from Tern Cove.
 The entrance of Tern Cove is blocked by submerged rocks.
 The cove contains three small islands, and an area near the head dries at low water.
 It was named by FIDS for the colony of Antarctic terns on the southernmost island in the cove.
 0.3 nmi inland to the south of Berry Head is The Wallows, a low-lying area sheltered by low ridges with a small freshwater pond in the center.
 It was named by FIDS because moulting elephant seals wallow here in the summer.

-To the south of that is Rootes Point, named by UK-APC for David M. Rootes of the BAS, which marks the north entrance of Starfish Cove.
+To the south of that is Rootes Point, named by UK-APC after David M. Rootes of the BAS, which marks the north entrance of Starfish Cove.

 Starfish Cove was roughly surveyed in 1933 by DI personnel and named by FIDS because of the large number of starfish in the cove.
 About 0.3 nmi off the mouth of the cove is a small submerged rock called Powell Rock, first charted by Captain Sorlle and named after his whale catcher Powell.

 South of Starfish Cove is Borge Bay, a large, irregularly-shaped bay that dominates the east side of Signy Island, delineated by Balin Point to the north and Berntsen Point to the south.